drupalwxt/wxt/README.md

 drush config-set wxt_library.settings wxt.theme theme-gcweb -y
 ```

+## StandAlone Installation

+The standalone install is provided as an additional method for those who do not wish to have the full weight of a distribution and its required dependencies.
+You will need to add at the minimum the below listed modules and themes (including Bootstrap base theme) as well as the WxT jQuery Framework assets installed into the `/libraries` folder with the proper naming scheme.

+* [WxT Bootstrap][wxt-bootstrap]
+* [WxT Library][wxt-library]
+* [WxT jQuery Framework assets][wxt-jquery]

+> Note: We heavily recommend that you use the distribution method.
+Limited support is provided for the standalone method.

 ### Generating a Sub Profile

 You can customize your installation by creating a sub-profile which uses WxT as its base profile.